ZezhongLi/UnitGo/README.md

 ### Advanced Features
 - **Swap Units**: Click the swap button (↕️) to reverse the conversion
-- **Favorites**: Click the star icon next to any unit to add it to favorites
 - **Batch Conversion**: Use the batch converter to see one value in multiple units
 - **Height Conversion**: Special tool for converting feet + inches to centimeters
 - **Settings**: Adjust precision and data size calculation mode